Kristof89Szabo/milestonetwothree/src/main/java/com/exam/docker/README.md

 - **FROM**: Specifies the base image upon which you'll build your Docker image.
 - **WORKDIR**: Sets the working directory for subsequent instructions.
 - **LABEL**: Adds metadata to the image in key-value pairs.
-- **RUN**: Executes commands within the image during the build process.

 - **COPY**: Copy copies files or directories from the build context (the directory where the Dockerfile